deanturpin/germs.dev/posts/repairs.md

 # Watch repairs

 ## Molnija 3602
 Consolidating two pocket watches.
 Could just put the good balance in the second but the first has the cool wolf case, the second is a bit smaller but the dial and hands are in good condition.
+Actually the second runs well just after swapping in the good balance -- approx. 270&deg; amplitude -- perhaps it's worth just putting this movement into the wolf case?

 ### Serial 998652
 - [x] Measure bezel: 42.6mm
 - [x] Replace fourth wheel
 - [x] Fit ratchet wheel screw
 - [x] Order new 42.8mm crystal (next largest I could find)
+- [ ] Fit new crystal -- crystal press not large enough!
 - [ ] Fit working balance
 - [ ] New hands
 - [ ] New dial
-- [ ] Fit new crystal -- crystal press not large enough!

 ### Serial 594243
 - Broken balance